hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 #### Why are the problems in section 3 so hard?

-I decided to experiment with format and try introducing material via clear exposition (in section 2) and via problems (in section 3).
-The gap between them seems may seem large, but I am imagining the latter as longer assignments for students who have already mastered the material.
+I decided to experiment with format and try introducing material in an informal, expository way (section 2) and via problems (in section 3).
+The maturity gap between them may seem large, but I am imagining the latter as assignments for students who have already mastered the basic material.
+Don't throw them in the deep end until they can swim!
-These longer questions also serve to make the cheeky rhetorical point that the textbook problems are dull.
+Whether or not they are pedagogically optimal, the longer questions are also in place to make a cheeky rhetorical point: textbook problems are dull.

 #### What's next?